zzzx1224/Beyond-model-adaptation-at-test-time-Papers/README.md

 - [Improving Test-Time Adaptation via Shift-agnostic Weight Regularization and Nearest Source Prototypes](https://link.springer.com/chapter/10.1007/978-3-031-19827-4_26), ECCV 2022.
 Learn layer-wise penalty by the gradient similarity of original and transformed source data; Use the layer-wise weight penalty to less update the shift-agnostic weights; use nearest source prototypes as an auxilliary loss for adaptation.
 - [Test Time Adaptation via Conjugate Pseudo-labels](https://openreview.net/forum?id=2yvUYc-YNUH), NeurIPS 2022.
 Reformulate the loss function of test-time adaptation.
 Not only entropy minimization.
 - [Revisiting Realistic Test-Time Training: Sequential Inference and Adaptation by Anchored Clustering](https://openreview.net/forum?id=W-_4hgRkwb), NeurIPS 2022.
 Sequential test-time training (sTTT): one pass test-time adaptation without change training objective; Iteratively update target cluster and do cluster alignment of source and target domain; inspired by semisupervised learning, introduce global feature alignment to avoid bad pseudo labels (also TTT++).

-Update different parts of parameters:

-- [Surgical Fine-Tuning Improves Adaptation to Distribution Shifts](https://openreview.net/forum?id=APuPRxjHvZ), ICLR 2023.
-Tune only one block of parameters and freeze the remaining parameters, outperforms full fine-tuning on a range of distribution shifts; Tuning different blocks performs best for different types of distribution shifts.
-Theoretically, we prove that for two-layer neural networks in an idealized setting, first-layer tuning can outperform fine-tuning all layers.
-Intuitively, fine-tuning more parameters on a small target dataset can cause information learned during pre-training to be forgotten, and the relevant information depends on the type of shift.
-Propose automatically finding an adequate subset of layers to perform surgical fine-tuning on.
-- [Test-Time Prompt Tuning for Zero-Shot Generalization in Vision-Language Models](https://openreview.net/forum?id=e8PVEkSa4Fq), NeurIPS 2022.
-Boost generalization in zero-shot manner.
-Fine-tune prompts at test time, with entropy minimization and confidence selection (only high confident ones) on the augmented single test sample.
-- [Deep Matching Prior: Test-Time Optimization for Dense Correspondence](https://openaccess.thecvf.com/content/ICCV2021/html/Hong_Deep_Matching_Prior_Test-Time_Optimization_for_Dense_Correspondence_ICCV_2021_paper.html), ICCV 2021.
-Test-time optimization for image-pair-specific prior of the matching network.

 Pseudo labels (Accumulated errors from imperfect pseudo labels)